frankstepanski/node-express-course/week4/readme.md

 ## Demystifying API

 The word "API" is a pretty broad term.
 It stands for application programming interface, which doesn't demystify the term much.
-A UI is meant to be consumed by human users, but a software interface is meant to be consumed by code.
+An UI (User Interface) is meant to be consumed by human users, but a software interface is meant to be consumed by code.

 At some level, all UIs sit on top of software interfaces—that is, on top of some APIs.